zeam-foundation/.github/profile/README.md

 ---

-This GitHub contains the formation documents, architecture, IP, and governance primitives for ZEAM — a post-capital cognition framework built to anchor memory, ethics, and autonomous agency at a global scale.
+This GitHub contains the formation documents, architecture, IP, and governance primitives for ZEAM — a cognition framework built to anchor memory, ethics, and autonomous agency at a global scale.

 ZEAM Foundation holds and protects: